behave/behave-django/docs/usage.rst

 ``--behave-runner``
 *******************

-Allows the modification of the underlining runner class that Behave uses by default.
-This will allow you to customize where your feature files are located.
+Allows to override the test runner class that Behave uses by default. e.g., this will allow you to customize where your feature files are located.
 Default: ``behave.runner.Runner``